-As mentioned above, product segmentation goes a long way to helping you to differentiate yourself from your nearest rival.
+As mentioned above, product segmentation goes a long way to helping you differentiate yourself from your nearest rival.
 We’ll explain how shortly.
 But first, what is it exactly?

 Here’s an example to illustrate that further.

-Let’s say that you’re a retailer who specialises in paint, hardware and gardening, and so you range a variety of product categories catering specifically to anyone interested in completing DIY projects.
+Let’s say you’re a retailer who specialises in paint, hardware and gardening, and so you range a variety of product categories catering specifically to anyone interested in completing DIY projects.

 All of these products have a similar purpose, and so you’d usually segment them together.

 In the case of the above customer, they might want to use a concrete mix because it contains stones and provides a stronger result.
 Meanwhile, another customer who is also looking to install stepping stones, but inside, could choose the builder’s mix as they want a smoother finish.

-Regardless of which product each customer chooses, what you should notice is that instead of only meeting the product needs of one customer, you can offer the right product to two.
+Instead of only meeting the product needs of one customer, you can offer the right product to two.
 That also means that if both customers think about undertaking a future DIY project, they’ll know you have the products they need.

 Is product segmentation worth the time and effort?

 As you will have read above, product segmentation allows you to cater to multiple customers with different product needs within one category simultaneously.
-That alone should be a satisfactory answer to the question around whether it’s worth your time and effort.
+That alone should be a satisfactory answer to the question of whether it’s worth your time and effort.

-First up, it's purpose.
+First up, is the purpose.

 Let’s return to the example of the Building Materials category.

-Within the category, you won’t stock one type of concrete mix or builder’s mix because that will limit your ability to increase your sales.
-It will also show shoppers that you either don’t or won’t cater to their needs.
+Within the category, you wouldn’t only stock one type of concrete mix or builder’s mix because that will limit your ability to increase your sales.
+It will also show your customers that you either don’t or won’t cater to their needs.

-One example would be to stock a product that is cheaper (but still has the same or similar value) for your price sensitive customers.
+One example would be to stock a product that is cheaper (but still has the same or similar value) for your price-sensitive customers.
 Or, stock a product that is fit for multiple purposes.

 It’s worth understanding why your customers buy as well as their buying habits if you’re unsure of where to begin.

 As for the goal, that should be plain to see: it is to sell a high number of products to more people at lower marginal production costs.
-More than that, by segmenting your products, it empowers you with the knowledge needed to make better business decisions.
+That’s also one of the many benefits of product segmentation.

 These opportunities could include spotting gaps that you need to fill to increase your bottom line and knowing which products are poor performers so that you can discontinue them.

-What factors influence product segmentation (and where can it go wrong)?
+What factors influence product segmentation?

 By now, there shouldn't be any doubt about why it's worth investing in product segmentation.
 But that doesn’t mean that there aren’t any factors that can influence how you approach it.